 “This is the first real evidence that obesity might impact more than just disease severity […] It might directly impact transmission as well.”

 There are some caveats to the study, the authors write.
 The results are limited to influenza A, which is one of the two types of flu viruses.
 The other type, influenza B, is usually less serious and less likely to cause epidemics in adults.

 Also, the study did not find any effect of obesity in children.
 Finally, more research is now needed to establish whether the flu virus is infectious during the longer shedding period found in adults with obesity.

 In a linked editorial, Stacey Schultz-Cherry — of the St. Jude Children’s Research Hospital in Memphis, TN — comments on the public health implications of the study.

-“It is therefore even more important to develop effective strategies to prevent and control influenza, especially in the overweight and obese population,” she writes, “which could be challenging because of the poor vaccine responses in this population.”
+“It is therefore even more important to develop effective strategies to prevent and control influenza, especially in the overweight and obese population,” she writes, “which could be challenging because of the

 “With increasing focus on the development of a universal influenza vaccine, improved protection from influenza is on the horizon,” the author adds.
 “The question remains whether these approaches will not only protect this target population, but also reduce viral shedding duration.”